Is a vacation property your next purchase?

 - When lenders are deciding if you and your property are credit worthy, they’ll look closely at the property:

 - Accessibility.
 Be sure to clarify if the property is on leased land or if it has restricted access.Can emergency vehicles get there should something happen?

 - Is it near a lake or the mountains?
 An attractive setting makes it easier to sell in the future.

 - What kind of amenities does it have?
 Sewer systems, running water, and electricity make your property more appealing.

-- Regulation changes have made it near impossible to purchase a second home without a 20 per cent down payment.
-To highlight an example in that above-mentioned Financial Post article, that’s $40,000 on a $200,000 cabin, which could equal payments of $10,000 per year (assuming a four per cent rate and a 25-year amortization).
-Add to this, costs for property taxes, insurance, utilities and maintenance, including unexpected repairs, and your property could cost you $15,000 per year.
+- Regulation changes have made it difficult to purchase a second home without a 20 per cent down payment.
+This, property taxes, insurance, utilities and maintenance could cost you something like $15,000 per year.
 If that’s just outside of your reach, consider using an existing line of credit or one secured against your primary home.
 If it’s a lot outside your reach, you might want to reconsider the purchase, and opt for renting a cabin instead or booking one-off vacations as budget permits.

 - If you (or whoever you leave the property to) plan to sell the cabin and it turns a profit, you’ll need to consider capital gains taxes.
 Be sure to talk with a tax specialist about what this could mean for you.